fadeoutsoftware/WASDI/docs/InsideWasdi/AddDataProvider.rst

 When the user wants to donwload a file, QueryExecutor will pass to the ProviderAdapter the link and the filename that must be imported.

 In general, the name is the key element: since WASDI supports automatic data provider selection, the system will search the highest priority provider adapter that supports that plaform.
-The Download Operation will use the QueryExecutor to obtain the url to use for downloadfrom the filename.
+The Download Operation will use the QueryExecutor to obtain the url to use for download from the filename.
 Since a platform can be supported by many Data Providers, this method assures to get always the right file also from different sources.

-In the particular situation where a single platform is supported only by One Data Provider, in the name and in the link the developer can decide to store more complete informations that may be needed to interoperate with the external API.
+In the particular situation where a single platform is supported only by One Data Provider, in the name and in the link, the developer can decide to store more complete informations that may be needed to interoperate with the external API.

-To create a new QueryExecutor:

-Add a new package in wasdi.shared.queryexecutors
+To create a new QueryExecutor, add a new package in wasdi.shared.queryexecutors

 Create 3 objects: